-These bytes shall specify the number of times the tape has been loaded prior to the last update of the log.
+These bytes shall specify the number of times the tape has been loaded following the last initialization of the tape (see 14.9 and 15.5) and prior to the last update of the log.
 One load consists of pulling the tape from its case, wrapping the tape around the drum, positioning the tape ready for use, unwrapping the tape and returning it into the case.

-These bytes shall specify the total number of frames that have failed a Read-After-Write check (see Appendix L) between the last update but one and the last update of the log.
+These bytes shall specify the total number of frames that have failed a Read-After-Write check (see annex L) between the last update but one and the last update of the log.